 5 Blockchain Data

-To build a scoring model, transactional data for bitcoin with details on sender, receiver, transaction time and amount was our minimum requirement.
-For this purpose, we leverage a database on historical Bitcoin transactions from the ELTE Bitcoin Project.This database provides block- and transaction-level details for every Bitcoin transactions recorded until February 9, 2018.
+To build a scoring model THAT DOES WHAT?
+YOU HAVE A RISK SCORE EQUATION.
+NEED TO EXPLAIN WHY YOU NEED A SCORING MODEL BEFORE JUMPING INTO IT, transactional data for bitcoin with details on sender, receiver, transaction time and amount was required.
+For this purpose, we leverage a database on historical Bitcoin transactions from the ELTE Bitcoin Project.This database provides block- and transaction-level details for every Bitcoin transaction recorded through February 9, 2018.
 The database contains 508,241 blocks and the total number of unique transactions is 303,641,057.
-The database contains 9 tables, each of them capturing information on a specific aspect of transactions provided by a specific set of attributes.

-All the tables are connected to each other either directly or through another table.
-A primary key, which is unique with respect to any particular table, enables the mapping between tables.
-For example, blockID is the primary key for table bh and is also part of the table tx, hence bh and tx can be mapped with blockID.
-Similarly, txID is used to map the table txin to the table tx.
-The schema for our database is presented in Figure 5.1.
-All tables are joined together to create a single dataset containing all information without any duplication of attributes.
+We join all attributes together to create a single dataset containing all information without any duplication of information.
+The attributes are listed in Table 5.1.

 Table 5.1.
-Table view.
+DELETE ME